Research

 - Search for new heavy neutral vector bosons, contact interactions and extra dimensions using dilepton events:

 - New heavy neutral gauge bosons (Z’) are predicted in extensions of the Standard Model.
 There are many options for this extra gauge symmetry including Grand Unified Theory (GUTs), Randall-Sundrum graviton models and Kaluza-Klein excitation of extra dimensions.
-Since the very beginning I have been involved in the search for high-mass resonances in the dimuon channel (Z’→μμ).
+Since the very beginning I have been involved in the search for high-mass resonances in the dimuon channel (Z’→μμ) at the LHC.
 Together with my students and postdocs I have been working on many important aspects of the search for high-mass resonances in the dimuon channel and published the most precise determination of the dimuon mass spectrum up to the highest masses ever achieved.
 This result has provided the most sensitive limits on new high-mass particles.
 This search has been one of the flagship analyses of the LHC physics program.
 In addition to the search for high-mass resonances in we have been working on searches for a non-resonant dilepton excess in the context of contact interactions and large extra dimensions.
+The Run 2 results are published in J. High Energy Phys.
+07 (2021) 208.
 Furthermore, my group has been working on additional interpretations of the limits set for a high mass dilepton resonance in the context of dark matter mediators and pioneered a new analysis searching for leptophobic Z’ bosons decaying into four-lepton final states.
 This baryonic gauge boson is well motivated in a supersymmetry framework.

 - Search for lepton flavor universality (LFU) violation: